Updated May 2026: Added sections on how statements differ by pricing model and industry, a step-by-step fee dispute guide, and an expanded FAQ.

 Layer 1: Interchange Fees

 Interchange is set by Visa, Mastercard, Amex, and Discover — not by your processor.
 These rates vary by card type, how the card was presented, and your industry.
-Rewards cards, corporate cards, and manually keyed transactions all carry higher interchange.
+Rewards cards, corporate cards, and manually keyed transactions all carry higher interchange rates than basic consumer debit cards.

-On interchange-plus statements, you'll see interchange listed separately.
-On tiered or flat-rate statements, it's bundled into the rate you see.
+On interchange-plus statements, you'll see interchange listed separately as a pass-through.
+On tiered or flat-rate statements, it's bundled into the rate you see and you lose visibility into the underlying cost.

 Layer 2: Assessment Fees

 These are also set by the card networks, not your processor.
 They're small (typically 0.13%–0.15% of volume) and non-negotiable.
-Look for line items like "Visa Network Fee," "MC Assessment," or "NABU."
+Look for line items like "Visa Network Fee," "MC Assessment," "NABU," or "APF."
+These will appear on every statement regardless of which processor you use.

 Layer 3: Processor Markup

 This is the only layer your processor controls — and the only one you can negotiate.
-On a transparent interchange-plus statement, it appears as a fixed basis-point margin (e.g., "0.20% + $0.10 per transaction").
-On tiered statements, it's hidden inside "qualified," "mid-qualified," and "non-qualified" buckets.
+On a transparent interchange-plus statement, it appears as a fixed basis-point margin (e.g., "0.25% + $0.10 per transaction").
+On tiered statements, it's hidden inside "qualified," "mid-qualified," and "non-qualified" buckets where you cannot easily isolate it.

 Why tiered pricing is risky: Processors decide which tier each transaction falls into.
-Most rewards and business cards get downgraded to "non-qualified," which can be 3.5%+ — far above what you were quoted.
+Most rewards cards and business cards get downgraded to "non-qualified," which can reach 3.5%+ — far above what you were quoted.
 See 6 proven strategies to cut your processing fees.

 3. Key Line Items to Find on Your Statement